fatiando/harmonica/MAINTENANCE.md

 * Running Black, flake8, and pylint to check the code for style.
 * Building the documentation to make sure it works.
 * Pushing the built documentation HTML to the `gh-pages` branch.
-* Upload source and wheel distributions to TestPyPI (on master) and PyPI (on releases).
+* Upload source and wheel distributions to TestPyPI (on main) and PyPI (on releases).

 This way, most day-to-day maintenance operations are automatic.